hashicorp/terraform-provider-nomad/website/docs/d/deployments.html.markdown

 page_title: "Nomad: nomad_deployments"
 sidebar_current: "docs-nomad-datasource-deployments"
 description: |-
-  Retrieve a list of deployments.
+  Retrieve a list of deployments and a summary of their attributes.
 ---

-# nomad_regions
+# nomad_deployments

 Retrieve a list of deployments in Nomad.